alexfmonteiro/us-tourism-data-analytics/README.md

     print('all quality checks passed')
 ```

+    no empties dataframes
+    all tables were created successfully
+    all parquet files were created with the same rows count as the respective dataframe
+    all quality checks passed

 #### 4.3 Data dictionary
 *Create a data dictionary for your data model.
 For each field, provide a brief description of what the data is and where it came from.
 You can include the data dictionary in the notebook or in a separate file.*